johnhenry/social-light/.instructions/prd.md

 ### Product Name

-**Socialite**
+**Social Light**

 ### Overview

-**Socialite** is a command-line tool and optional local web server that helps users manage and schedule social media posts.
+**Social Light** is a command-line tool and optional local web server that helps users manage and schedule social media posts.
 It leverages AI to assist with post generation, scheduling, and cross-platform publishing.

 ---